davidshilkret/Raydreams.MicroCMS/README.md

 ## Why

 I really just wanted a simple way to post Markdown files without having to use someone else's service.
 Even [Jekyll](https://jekyllrb.com/) was overkill.
+Seriously if you think Jekyll is "simple" you are smokin' something.
+I mean it's cool and all but...

-Markdown is much easier and faster to type without all the rediculous HTML.
+Markdown is much easier and faster to type without all the ridiculous HTML.
+You can make Markdown as basic or advanced as you like.

 ## Layouts